PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-readme.md

 ### Setup

-Are there any special running requirements other than cloning the repo and building the virtualenv?
+Are there any special running requirements other than cloning the repo and building the virtualenv with the packages in `requirements.txt`?
 Any media folders I need to make or setup?
 Do I need to make any Django users?
 Is there default data in the DB that I need setup?